 Mariners eliminated from race despite 13-0 rout of Rangers

-The longest playoff drought among the four major pro sports was extended to 17 years when Oakland beat Minnesota 3-2 about an hour after the Seattle win, eliminating the Mariners from the AL wild-card race.
+The longest playoff drought among the four major pro sports was extended to 17 years when Oakland finished off Seattle’s fading hopes with a 3-2 win against Minnesota, scoring the winning run in the bottom of the ninth about an hour after the Mariners’ victory.

-Seattle, which was in contention well into August, inherited the longest postseason absence last December when Buffalo made the NFL playoffs.
+Seattle inherited the longest postseason absence last December when the Buffalo Bills ended a 17-year drought by making the NFL playoffs.

 Gonzales (13-9) faced one batter over the minimum while allowing his fewest hits in 42 career starts for his first win since July 29.
 The left-hander walked one and got a double play grounder from Jurickson Profar right after allowing a single to Delino DeShields.